dafny-lang/dafny/docs/DafnyRef/Programs.md

 When asked to compile a program, Dafny looks for the existence of a Main() method.
-If a legal Main() method is found, the compiler will emit a `.EXE`; otherwise, it will emit a `.DLL`.
+If a legal Main() method is found, the compiler will emit an executable appropriate to the target langauge; otherwise it will emit a library or individual files.

- (If there is more than one Main(), Dafny will try to emit an .EXE, but the compiler may complain.
-One could imagine improving this functionality so that Dafny will produce a polite error message in this case.)
+If there is more than one Main(), Dafny will emi an error message.

 In order to be a legal Main() method, the following must be true: